Hey lovely people 😊

 Let’s be real, you are vulnerable as a solo female traveller.
 I appreciate that the rise of feminism is real but feminism still has a long way to go and gender equality isn’t always a thing in many countries.
 I really believe that if you are reading this you are a strong, kick ass, fierce woman but remember that you may be seen as more of a target because you are a woman in some countries that your fellow male travellers.
 I know it’s a hard pill to swallow and as a female solo traveller I really do struggle with it but it is what it is and I need to be extra vigilant and remember to use my common sense at all times when travelling.

 Wow, what a ride that was!
 Apologies for all the tangents, I got very excited writing this post.
 I love that I got so excited though because it further clarifies that my main passion is not just travel but helping you guys have the confidence to travel as well.
-Yes I’m niching down with the goal of helping single girls solo travel who have mental health difficulties but this blog is for everyone.
 I want to share my travel antics and my single stories with you.
 It will be like sitting in the pub and sharing my stories with you over a pink gin and lemonade only virtually.
 I have some very exciting plans for this blog which I absolutely cannot wait to share with you.

-What do you think of me niching down in to a single girl travelling solo with anxiety kind of blog?
+What do you think of me expanding my blogging in to lifestyle?
 What kind of things do you want me to talk about in my blog?

 Are you a single girl who solo travels whilst having mental health difficulties?
 If you are please reach out in the comments, on Facebook or on Instagram.
 I’d love to hear from you and get to know you 😊